zaproxy/zaproxy-website/site/content/blog/2021-12-01-the-eval-villain-add-on/index.md

 More likely that's not the case, so let's fake an interaction just to see what it’s like.
 For the sake of example, let's put something into `eval` and see if Eval Villain can catch it.
 You can quickly experiment with Eval Villain by typing into the console.

 Imagine the website uses `eval` to pop an alert box and welcome you to the site.
-Try typing this into the console: `eval(‘alert("welcome to the website")’)`.
+Try typing this into the console: `eval('alert("welcome to the website")')`.
 You’ll see the alert box work, but you’ll also get a notification from Eval Villain.
 If you expand all the console groups, you should see something like this:

 ![Eval Villain start](images/ev_first.png)